steven-michaud/HookCase/2-building.md

 # Building

-HookCase requires a compatible version of OS X -- OS X 10.9 (Mavericks) through macOS 10.13 (High Sierra).
+HookCase requires a compatible version of OS X -- OS X 10.9 (Mavericks) through macOS 10.14 (Mojave).
 Building it also requires a relatively recent version of XCode.
 I recommend building on the version of OS X where you'll be using HookCase, and using the most recent version of XCode available for that version.
 But the version of XCode you use must contain an SDK matching the version of macOS/OS X on which you're building.
 Check in the `Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs` directory of your XCode.app package.